ThePorgs/Exegol/README.md

 You need :
 - git
 - python3
-- docker (running and accessible from user context.
-Tips for running docker without sudo: `sudo usermod -aG docker $(id -u -n)`)
+- docker (running and accessible from user context ; check the [docker documentation](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to manage docker as a non-root user)
 - and at least 20GB of free storage

 You also need python libraries listed in [requirements.txt](./requirements.txt) (installed automatically or manually depending on the installation method you choose).